-DLBCL cell lines exhibit chronic NFAT activation, which is independent of BCR-mediated signals.
+DLBCL cell lines exhibit chronic NFAT activation, which is independent of B-cell receptor-mediated signals.

-Long-term treatment of ABC DLBCL with calcineurin inhibitors induces cytotoxicity and synergizes with BCL-2 and MCL-1 inhibitors.
+Long-term treatment of ABC DLBCL with calcineurin inhibitors induces cytotoxicity and synergizes with BCL-2 and MCL-1 inhibition.

-Diffuse large B-cell lymphoma (DLBCL) represents the most common adult lymphoma that is divided into two major molecular subtypes, the germinal center B-cell-like (GCB) and the aggressive activated B-cell-like (ABC) DLBCL.
-Previous studies suggested that chronic BCR signaling and increased NF-κB activation contribute to ABC DLBCL.
+Diffuse large B-cell lymphoma (DLBCL) represents the most common adult lymphoma and can be divided into 2 major molecular subtypes: the germinal center B-cell-like and the aggressive activated B-cell-like (ABC) DLBCL.
+Previous studies suggested that chronic B-cell receptor signaling and increased NF-κB activation contribute to ABC DLBCL survival.
 Here we show that the activity of the transcription factor NFAT is chronically elevated in both DLBCL subtypes.
-Surprisingly, NFAT activation was independent of BCR signaling, but mediated by an increased calcium flux and calcineurin-mediated dephosphorylation of NFAT.
-Intriguingly, although NFAT was activated in both DLBCL subtypes, long-term calcineurin inhibition by cyclosporin A or FK506, both clinically approved drugs, triggered potent cytotoxicity specifically in ABC DLBCL cells.
-The antitumor effects of calcineurin inhibitors were associated with the downregulation of c-Jun, IL-6 and IL-10, which were identified as NFAT target genes particularly important for survival of ABC DLBCL.
+Surprisingly, NFAT activation is independent of B-cell receptor signaling, but mediated by an increased calcium flux and calcineurin-mediated dephosphorylation of NFAT.
+Intriguingly, although NFAT is activated in both DLBCL subtypes, long-term calcineurin inhibition with cyclosporin A or FK506, both clinically approved drugs, triggers potent cytotoxicity specifically in ABC DLBCL cells.
+The antitumor effects of calcineurin inhibitors are associated with the reduced expression of c-Jun, interleukin-6, and interleukin-10, which were identified as NFAT target genes that are particularly important for the survival of ABC DLBCL.
 Furthermore, calcineurin blockade synergized with BCL-2 and MCL-1 inhibitors in killing ABC DLBCL cells.
-Collectively, these findings identify constitutive NFAT signaling as a crucial functional driver of ABC DLBCL and highlight calcineurin inhibition as a novel strategy for the treatment of ABC DLBCL.
+Collectively, these findings identify constitutive NFAT signaling as a crucial functional driver of ABC DLBCL and highlight calcineurin inhibition as a novel strategy for the treatment of this aggressive lymphoma subtype.